KangbingZhao/kykky/README.md

-# kyky
+# KYKKY
-Know your kindle, Know You---a kindle extension to record your reading statistics
+Know your kindle, Know Yourself---a kindle extension to record your reading statistics

 # FEATURES
 1. show your today/this week/this month and total reading time